Optimized Score Transformation for Consistent Fair Classification: Empirical Evaluation

-\paragraph{Metrics} Classification performance and fairness were evaluated using both score-based metrics (Brier score, AUC, differences in mean scores (MSP) and GEO) and binary label-based metrics (accuracy, differences in mean binary predictions (SP) and non-generalized EO).
-We account for the fact that the reductions method \cite{agarwal2018} returns a \emph{randomized} classifier, i.e.~a probability distribution over a set of classifiers.
-For the binary label-based metrics, we used the methods provided with the code\footnote{\url{https://github.com/microsoft/fairlearn}} for reductions.
-The score-based metrics were computed by evaluating the metric for each classifier in the distribution and then averaging weighted by their probabilities.
+Classification performance and fairness were evaluated using both score-based metrics (log loss, Brier score, and AUC for performance, differences in mean scores (MSP) and GEO for fairness) and binary label-based metrics (accuracy, differences in mean binary predictions (SP) and non-generalized EO).
+While FST optimizes log loss (recall from Section~\ref{sec:prob:utility}), we find that results for Brier score are highly similar and thus defer the log loss results to Appendix~\ref{sec:exptAdd:logloss}.
+We account for the fact that the reductions method \citep{agarwal2018} returns a \emph{randomized} classifier, i.e.,~a probability distribution over a set of classifiers.
+For the binary label-based metrics, we used the methods provided with the code\footnote{\url{https://github.com/microsoft/fairlearn}} for reductions to compute the metrics.
+The score-based metrics were computed by evaluating the metric for each classifier in the distribution and then averaging, weighted by their probabilities.